Alphonsow45/collabmatch-legal/terms-of-service.md

 # Terms of Service

 Welcome to CollabMatch!
 By using our app, you agree to follow these rules:

-- Use CollabMatch respectfully and lawfully.
 - Don’t share false information or impersonate others.
 - CollabMatch isn’t responsible for content shared by users.
 - Your data may be used to improve your experience.

 Contact: support@collabmatch.com